-- 31. "Which of the following best describes who you went to in order to apply for rent assistance:
+Respondent name Interview date Interviewer 31.
+"Which of the following best describes wh A. a Section 8 office, B. a state or local housing agency, C. a public housing authority, D. an apartment office, E. a building manager or landlord, or no you went to in order to apply for rent assistance F. someone else (specify )" [REPEAT AS NEEDED]

-- A. a Section 8 office,

-- B. a state or local housing agency,

-- C. a public housing authority,

-- D. an apartment office,

-- E. a building manager or landlord, or

-- F. someone else (specify)" [REPEAT AS NEEDED]